Gurwan/Listenerd/README.md

 You can do the same thing by going to the client folder and installing the dependencies with the command: npm install

 Once this has been done, you can return to the project root and launch the web application and REST API server with the command: npm start

+The web application is then accessible on localhost:8080 by default.

 You can also launch mongodb in a terminal with the command: mongod.

 A database dump is available in the root folder, named dump_listenerd.